exercism/fortran/docs/INSTALLATION.md

 For [Intel Fortran](https://software.intel.com/en-us/fortran-compilers)
 you have to first initialize the fortran compiler.
-On windows with Intel Fortran 2019 and Visual Studio 2017 the command line would be:
+On windows with Intel Fortran 2019 and Visual Studio 2017 the command line should be:

 ```Batchfile
 "c:\Program Files (x86)\IntelSWTools\compilers_and_libraries_2019\windows\bin\ifortvars.bat" intel64 vs2017